Japan fiscal year trade surplus with US up nearly 6 percent

-TOKYO (AP) — Japan has reported that its trade surplus with the U.S. grew nearly 6 percent in the fiscal year through March.
+TOKYO (AP) — Japan’s trade surplus with the U.S. grew nearly 6 percent in the fiscal year through March, the first increase in two years, according to data released Wednesday,

-The trade figures were released Wednesday as Prime Minister Shinzo Abe was in the U.S. for meetings with President Donald Trump, who has complained repeatedly about the trade imbalance with Japan.
+The trade figures were reported as Prime Minister Shinzo Abe visits the U.S. for meetings with President Donald Trump, who has complained repeatedly about the trade imbalance with Japan.

-The Finance Ministry said the trade surplus with the U.S. totaled 6.999 trillion yen ($65 billion), marking the first increase in two years, as growing exports of cars and other machinery offset rising imports of gas, coal and other major products.
+The Finance Ministry said the trade surplus with the U.S. totaled 6.999 trillion yen ($65 billion), as growing Japanese exports of cars and other machinery offset rising imports of gas, coal and other major products.

-The two leaders were expected to discuss whether the U.S. might rejoin a pan-Pacific trade pact that Trump withdrew from shortly after taking office.
+Trump said after meeting with Abe that the two leaders did not agree on a major pan-Pacific trade pact, called the Trans-Pacific trade partnership, or TPP.
+Trump ended U.S. involvement in the accord just days after his inauguration, but has recently said he might be open to re-joining.

 Most Read Business Stories